ATSM

 PASS: Can we switch groups or choose our tutors?

 For tutoring sessions, you are not divided into groups.
-A schedule is posted on our social media every Friday at noon for the following week, and each session is held during two time slots (noon and evening).
+A schedule is posted on our social media channels every Friday at noon for the following week, and each session is held during two time slots (noon and evening).

 So, it's up to you to plan around your personal schedule and choose the time slot and location that work best for you.